Daredevil (Marvel Comics series): Late 1990s: Joe Quesada, Kevin Smith and David Mack

 In 1998, Daredevils numbering was rebooted, with the title "canceled" with issue #380 and revived a month later as part of the Marvel Knights imprint.
 Marvel was facing bankruptcy, and contacted Joe Quesada, the editor of an independent comics publisher called Event Comics.
 Event was successful despite the difficult market for the comics industry at the turn of the century, because its adventurous creative choices and respect for artists and writers.
 Daredevil was on the verge of cancellation because of low sales.
 Marvel outsourced four characters--Black Panther, Punisher, Inhumans, and Daredevil—to Event and gave them editorial control, under the name "Marvel Knights".
 Daredevil was the most established of the four; Quesada later said "We needed one character that we knew we could really do something with; that had a legacy.
 And that was Daredevil."

 Quesada drew the first arc of the new series, "Guardian Devil" from 1998 to 1999, written by filmmaker Kevin Smith.
 Smith had previously made the comedic films Clerks, Mallrats, and Chasing Amy.
 Because of Smith's fame at the time, the series garnered high sales.
 Quesada says that Smith's authorship of the first arc of Daredevil, volume 2, "changed everything" and that this is "probably the single most important development in this particular era of comics, from the '90s to today."
 Quesada says this is because Smith was the first Hollywood director to write a mainstream superhero comic, and this encouraged subsequent authorship of comics by writers from film, TV, and literature.
 Smith's story depicts Daredevil struggling to protect a child whom he is told could be the Anti-Christ.
 Murdock experiences a crisis of faith exacerbated by the discovery that Karen Page has AIDS, which is later revealed to be a hoax.
 Page is subsequently murdered by Bullseye.
 Black Widow also returns to the series, and the two seem to resume their relationship.
 Daredevil eventually discovers that the true party responsible for the scheme is Mysterio, who is dying of cancer.
 He leaves Mysterio to commit suicide.
+Smith indicates that he was particularly influenced by Miller's earlier groundbreaking work on the character.
+Quesada says that his art was influenced by Art Nouveau and the work of Alphonse Mucha, in pictorial development of organic curves and shapes.

 Smith was succeeded by writer-artist David Mack, who contributed the seven-issue "Parts of a Hole" (vol. 2, #9–15).
 Mack was previously known for his work on the experimental independent comic Kabuki.
 Mack generally follows a mixed media, collage approach which is very unusual in mainstream superhero comic books.
 Mack collaborated with Quesada to produce a hybrid with more conventional comic-book illustration.
 The arc introduced Maya Lopez, also known as Echo, a deaf martial artist.
 Critics have commended the character and the story as a complex and multifaceted portrayal of a disabled Latina and Indigenous superhero, and an unusual relationship for Daredevil.